This post may contain affiliate links (at no extra cost to you). Please read our disclosure for more information.

 What are the teaching requirements for MagicEars?

-Compared to other teaching companies, the teaching requirements for MagicEars are pretty easy to meet:
+Compared to other teaching companies, the teaching requirements for MagicEars are pretty reasonable:

-That’s right – the only core requirements is:
+That’s right – there are only 2 core requirements:

 - Native speaker from USA or Canada